billy-ferris/url-shortener/README.md

 - [ ] Submit form - fetch POST to server
   - [ ] Show any errors
   - [ ] Show create link on page
+- [x] Create route to redirect a url
+  - [x] Search by id/slug - if found, redirect to url
+    - [x] If not found, show 404
 - [ ] Deploy!